 Frequently Asked Questions

 The San Pedro Creek Improvements Project begins at IH-35 at the flood tunnel inlet at Santa Rosa Street, near Fox Tech High School, and ends at the confluence of the Alazán and Apache Creeks at IH-35 to the south.
-The total length of the improvement area is 2.2. miles.
+The Improvements Project comprises a total of four phases, with Phase 1, segment 1, currently under construction.
+The total length of the improvement area is 2.2 miles.

 The key design goals of the San Pedro Creek Improvements project include: